 YouTube faces a wave of protests.
 Photo: Nurphoto . |

 They worry that age checks will make it harder for users to access content they like but still want to remain anonymous.
-According to YouTube, this age verification system is based on signals, including the types of videos users search for, have watched, and how long their accounts have been active.
+According to YouTube, this age verification system is based on signals, including the types of videos users search for, have watched and how long their accounts are active.

-If an account is determined to be under 18, YouTube will apply restrictions by turning off personalized ads and enabling digital wellness tools to block harmful content.
-Users will also be limited to repeat viewing of certain content, and will be required to provide identification, a credit card, or a selfie to verify their age.
+If an account is determined to be under 18, YouTube will apply restrictions by turning off personalized ads and enabling digital wellbeing tools to block harmful content.
+Users will also be limited to repeat viewing of certain content and required to provide identification, a credit card, or a selfie to verify their age.

-Privacy experts say YouTube’s AI-powered age checks are troubling.
-It’s not clear how the data collected from users who are mislabeled as teens will be used or how long it will be stored.
-A company spokesperson said only that the company doesn’t retain the information for advertising purposes, according to Ars Technica .
+Privacy experts say YouTube's AI-based age checks are concerning.
+It's not clear how the data collected from users who are mislabeled as teenagers will be used or how long it will be stored.
+A company spokesperson said only that the company doesn't retain the information for advertising purposes, according to Ars Technica .

-Experts note that even the best age-estimation technology has a margin of error of about two years on either side, meaning that ages 16 to 20 could be particularly vulnerable to misidentification.
+Experts note that even the best age-estimation technology has a margin of error of about two years on either side, meaning that ages 16-20 could be particularly vulnerable to misidentification.
 Additionally, if YouTube were hacked, people’s IDs and faces could potentially be stolen.

 Gerfdas, the YouTuber who started the petition, said that any monetized account has already shared personal information with YouTube.
-It makes no sense for AI to silently scan a user's viewing habits, since as an adult, he has the legal right to watch whatever he wants.
+It is absurd for AI to silently scan every user's viewing habits because as an adult, he has the right to watch whatever he wants within the law.

 Meanwhile, YouTube has created a Kids version for children.
 Managing what children watch and when should be the responsibility of parents, this YouTuber shared.